-The question paper will consist of three Sections: A, B, and C. Section A (UNIT-I) & (UNIT-II) and B (UNIT-III) & (UNIT-IV) will have two questions from the respective units of the syllabus and will carry 10 marks each.
-Section C will consist of 5 questions of 3 marks in each which will cover the entire syllabus uniformly.
+The question paper will consist of three sections: A, B, And C. Section A(UNIT-I) & (UNIT-II) and B (UNIT-III) & (UNIT-IV) will have two questions from the respective units of the syllabus and will carry 10 marks each.
+Section C will consist of 5 question of 3 marks in each which will cover the entire syllabus uniformly.